cavineers/ScoutingApp2023/README.md

 Where you submit the data.

 - Submit: This is where you submit all of your data into the google sheet we use.
-Once you press the "Submit" button, you will be sent back to the "Home Page", so then you can keep scouting for any later matches.
+Once you press the "Submit" button, you will be sent back to the "Home Page".
+Also make sure to point out your assigned robot's strength's and weaknesses (I can't say this enought).
+After that, you can keep scouting for any later matches.

 # Other